-deviceId property is a
+deviceId property is a string which

 uniquely identifies the source for the corresponding

 the origin corresponding to the browsing session.
 This lets you determine what value was

 selected to comply with your specified constraints for this property's value as